qingli411/gotmwork/README.md

   `nc2dat`

+  `nc2dat_latlon` Convert CESM/CORE-II data to text file for given lat and lon

   `nc2dat_cdip_spec` Convert wave spectrum data of CDIP to text file.

+  `nc2dat_core2ww3_usp` Convert partitioned Stokes drift of WW3 to text file.

+- Check is the point given by latitude and longitude is a sea point.

+  `is_sea`

 - Plot time series from GOTM output.
 Accept multiple variables.